 State-by-state: Which vehicles are in the most fatal crashes where you live?

-We found that the deadliest cars per state tended to match up with the national trend: In 40 states, the F-Series accounts for the greatest proportion of deaths.
+The deadliest cars per state tended to match up with the national trend: In 40 states, the F-Series accounts for the greatest proportion of deaths.
 However, in the densely populated Northeast, other cars proliferated: The Toyota Camry had the most fatalities in New York, Massachusetts and Rhode Island.
 And the Honda was the most deadly car in California.

 Passenger cars account for the most fatal crashes, but motorcyclists are most likely to be killed in a crash, by far